-In addition to consolidating all your assets in one wallet, Ethos plans to need only one key to manage your funds.
+In addition to consolidating all your assets in one wallet, Ethos needs only one key to manage your funds.
 You’ll still maintain complete control over your wallet.
-Ethos won’t be able to make any changes to your coin balances.
+Ethos cannot make any changes to your coin balances.
 However, authorizing transactions just got a lot simpler.
-You’ll only need one private key for all your various coins.
+You only need one private key for all your various coins.

 The Smart Key solution uses commonalities between the various key algorithms in use today.
 This root of your various individual keys becomes your smart key.
 The chances of someone else having the same smart key as you are tiny.
 Ethos claims they could create 10 billion unique Smart Keys for every atom on planet Earth.

-Ethos Premium Wallet addresses are for companies and individuals who want to identify themselves publicly on the blockchain.
+Premium Wallet addresses are for companies and individuals who want to identify themselves publicly on the blockchain.
 The advantage here is reassuring customers of safe identity when requesting payment.
-This official registration would also allow Ethos to function more like PayPal.
+This official registration also allows Ethos to function more like PayPal.
 Brands could give customers a simple email-like address for easier payments and fewer errors than using a typical wallet address.

-Since Ethos wants to be a people-focused, intuitive solution for everyone, user experience is key.
-From this early stage, Ethos has hired UX designers to build an intuitive user experience from the ground up.
-This emphasis on design is a key element of Ethos’s business plan.
+Since Ethos wants to be a people-focused, intuitive solution for everyone, the user experience is key.
+From this early stage, the platform has hired UX designers to build an intuitive user experience from the ground up.
+This emphasis on design is a key element of their business plan.
 It also sets them apart from many cryptocurrency startups.
 Typical ICOs focus heavily on technical problems, but gaining mass adoption is an equally important challenge for the crypto space.
-The intuitive design will go a long way to helping that problem.
+The intuitive design should go a long way to helping that problem.

 Transfer & Exchange with Ethos’s Liquidity Network

-In addition to a well-designed wallet, Ethos plans to offer transfer and exchange services.
+In addition to a well-designed wallet, Ethos offers transfer and exchange services.
 This is an essential part of the puzzle of becoming a complete asset management solution.
 Ideally, you’ll be able to rebalance your cryptocurrency holdings all from the Ethos platform.

 This means exchanging cryptocurrencies instantly.
 It also means the ability to trade any cryptocurrency pair, using the ETHOS coin as a liquidity network.
 You’ll be able to deposit and withdraw funds from external wallets, and Ethos will support conversion to fiat in the near future.

 A fiat gateway is another important part of the Ethos business model.
 Since it aims to be friendly to new investors, it will need a way to convert traditional currencies to crypto.
-Initially, the first versions of the Ethos platform will not support fiat conversions.
+The first versions of the platform did not support fiat conversions.
 However, implementing a fiat gateway is a high priority for Ethos, as it is a core functionality for the success of the platform.
 Plans for the fiat gateway are laid out in the Ethos white paper.

 Instant Diversification and Crypto “Mutual Funds”